metosin/compojure-api/README.md

 Compojure-api uses [Swagger](https://github.com/wordnik/swagger-core/wiki) for route documentation.

-Enabling Swagger in your application is done by mounting a `swaggered` -route macro on to the root of your api.
+Enabling Swagger in your application is done by mounting a `swaggered` -route macro on to the root of your app.
 There can be multiple `swaggered` apis in one web application.
 Behind the scenes, `swaggered` does some heavy macro-peeling to reconstruct the route tree.
-It also follows `defroutes`.
+It can also follows `defroutes`.

 `swagger-docs` mounts the api definitions.

 There is also a `swagger-ui` route for mounting the external [Swagger-UI](https://github.com/wordnik/swagger-ui).

-### full sample swaggered app
+### sample swaggered app

 ```clojure
 (require '[ring.util.http-response :refer :all])